mr-hashemi/mr-hashemi/README.md

 ### Methods:
 - Declare a method by keyword `bebin` before method name.
 - Program starts from main method.
-- to call a method simply call it.
+- to call a function simply call it.
 in example above the functions `main` and `derakht` are defined and function `derakht` is called inside main.

 ### Loops: